 This section shows examples of ISACFG commands you use to enter the DE205, sound card, and the FAX/MODEM options into the configuration database.
 Examples to display, modify, and remove table entries are included as well.
 In some cases, there are scripts available to issue the proper ISACFG command.
-Script commands are preceded by an "add" prefix.
-Long commands can be continued on the next line by typing a backslash "\" at the end of the line.
+Script commands are preceded by an "add\" prefix.
+To continue long commands onto the next line, type a backslash (\) at the end of the line.